- On Campus

 Do you have a passion for working within your community supporting people with mental health issues to improve their health and wellbeing?

-Our Certificate IV in Mental Health will help you to develop the skills and knowledge to work in a variety of roles in mental health, rehabilitation group and support work.
+Our Certificate IV in Mental Health will provide you with the skills and knowledge to work in a variety of roles in mental health and social services.

 According to the Australian Institute for Health and Welfare (AIHW), one in five people experience poor mental health and behavioural conditions, and it is rising.
 Millions of individuals have their lives impacted by spiking mental health issues.